Margin Adaptive DPO: Leveraging Reward Model for Granular Control in Preference Optimization: Theoretical Analysis

-This proposition provides the formal justification for the regularization mechanism of MADPO on high-margin data.
-It establishes that the learned implicit reward margin, $\beta h_{\theta^*}$, is directly and monotonically controlled by the coefficient $c$.
-For any preference pair in the high-margin subset $\mathcal{D}_{\text{high}}$, our method sets $c(|h_{\phi^*}|)$ to a value less than one.
-The monotonic relationship guarantees that this shrinks the optimization target, $\beta h_{\theta^*}$, relative to the true explicit reward margin, $h_{\phi^*}$.
-This acts as a powerful regularization tool, dampening the learning signal for easy pairs and preventing the policy from becoming overconfident or overfitting to these less informative examples.
+This proposition provides the formal guarantee required for MADPO's regularization on high-margin data.
+It establishes that the learned implicit reward, $\beta h_{\theta^*}$, is strictly and monotonically controlled by $c$.
+For any easy preference pair ($|h_{\phi^*}| \ge \tau$), our method sets $c < 1$.
+The monotonic relationship guarantees that this reduced coefficient strictly shrinks the optimization target relative to the true explicit margin, $h_{\phi^*}$.
+This acts as a powerful regularization tool, reliably dampening the learning signal and preventing the policy from becoming overconfident or overfitting to saturated, less informative examples.

+While we instantiate the coefficient $c(|h_{\phi^*}|)$ using the specific continuous function defined in Equation~\ref{eq:weight} for our empirical evaluation, we note that the theoretical guarantees established in Propositions \ref{proposition1} and \ref{proposition2} hold for any generalized function $c$ that satisfies the stated boundary conditions (i.e., outputting values $>1$ for low margins and $<1$ for high margins) and necessary regularity assumptions.

 Our theoretical results establish that MADPO offers a more granular, per-pair control over the learned preference margin compared to the global mechanisms of IPO and $\beta$-DPO.
 Propositions \ref{proposition1} and \ref{proposition2} formalize this: for each preference pair, the optimal policy learns to match a dynamically scaled target, $c(|h_{\phi^*}|)h_{\phi^*}$, and this target margin can be monotonically controlled by the coefficient $c$.
 This provides a sharp, per-example comparative-statics guarantee.